UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Decision
 ^^^^^^^^

-In cases where supplied="yes" are present for one titleInfo element the titleInfo/title element will be used as dcterms:title.
+In cases where supplied="yes" are present for one titleInfo element the mods:titleInfo[@supplied]/mods:title value will be used as dcterms:title.In cases where supplied="yes" are present for one titleInfo element the mods:titleInfo[@supplied]/mods:title value will be used as dcterms:title.

 `Example record from swim:162 <https://digital.lib.utk.edu/collections/islandora/object/swim:162/datastream/MODS/>`_